-“You are now.”
-Interrupted the Twi’lek female, giving Jan a meaningful glare.
+“You’re busy now.” interrupted the Twi’lek female, giving Jan a meaningful glare.
 He moved back and raised an eyebrow at her.

 “Lysaar Shenn.
 My information told me you’d be easily distracted.”
 She gave Maarssa a sideways glance.
-“Although I didn’t anticipate how easily.”
+“Although I had no idea quite how easily.”

 Maarssa sidled back towards Jan, waiting for him to return to her.
 Lysaar raised an arched eyebrow at Jan in a manner that was entirely unplayful.

 “Ditch the girl.
 We’ve got work to do.”